 “I’m compelled, I’m speaking of myself as a black man, to doubt my history, to examine it; I’m compelled to try to create it.
 I’m trying to excavate my history from all the rubble that has been buried for so many hundreds of years.
 And that means I have to question everything.” ― James Baldwin

 The Long Bio—Melissa R. Sipin is a writer from Carson, California.
-In 2013, she won First Place in the March Glimmer Train Fiction Open and Honorable Mention in the September Glimmer Train Fiction Open.
-Her work is in Guernica, Glimmer Train Stories, PANK Magazine, Eleven Eleven, CA+T, HYPHEN Magazine, 580 Split, Lantern Review, Fjords Review, and Kweli Journal, among others.
-Melissa co-edited Kuwento: Lost Things, an anthology on new Philippine myths forthcoming from Carayan Press (Winter 2015).
-Cofounder of TAYO Literary Magazine, she was the Community Engagement Fellow at Mills College and the Tennessee Williams Scholar at the 2013 Sewanee Writers’ Conference.
-Her short fiction received the 2014 Amanda Davis MFA Thesis Award, the 2013 Ardella Mills Prize, the 2011 Miguel G. Flores Prize, and, in 2012 and 2013, was nominated for a Pushcart Prize.
+She won First Place in Glimmer Train’s Fiction Open, the Washington Square Review’s Flash Fiction Prize, and Finalist in the SLS-DISQUIET Literary Prize.
+Her work is published in Guernica, Glimmer Train Stories, Washington Square Review, Midnight Breakfast, PANK Magazine, Eleven Eleven, CA+T, HYPHEN Magazine, 580 Split, Lantern Review, Fjords Review, and Kweli Journal, among others.
+Melissa co-edited Kuwento: Lost Things, an anthology on new Philippine myths published by Carayan Press (2015).
+Cofounder and Editor-in-Chief of TAYO Literary Magazine, she was the Community Engagement Fellow at Mills College and the Tennessee Williams Scholar at the 2013 Sewanee Writers’ Conference.
+Her short fiction received the 2014 Amanda Davis MFA Thesis Award, the 2013 Ardella Mills Prize, the 2015 and 2011 Manuel G. Flores Prize, and, in 2012 and 2013, was nominated for a Pushcart Prize.
 As a Kundiman Fiction Fellow, VONA/Voices Fellow, and U.S. Navy wife, she teaches at Old Dominion University and is currently working on a novel.

 [ to contact melissa, write to her here ]